segmentio/segment-docs/connections/destinations/catalog/visual-website-optimizer/index.md

 Additionaly, to enable the destination please follow these instructions:

-1. From your Segment UI’s Destinations page click on “Add Destination”.
+1. From your Segment UI’s Destinations page click on "Add Destination".
-2. Search for “Visual Web Optimizer” within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Visual Web Optimizer" within the Destinations Catalog and confirm the Source you’d like to connect to.
 3. Toggle the destination on!